woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 ```
 ![Git log with oneline graph and all](res/big_picture_1.png)

-Now we can see that our frontend landing page feature has already been merged down to our local master branch.
-We can also see that after `git fetch` (To fetch any changes from GitHub), teammate B had already made more commits on his feature branch and the local `backend/start-server` branch is behind.
+Now we can see that our frontend landing page feature (`frontend/landing` branch) has already been merged down to the `master` branch of our local repository.
+Using `git fetch` (to fetch any changes from GitHub), we can see that teammate B has also made more commits on his feature branch and the local `backend/start-server` branch is behind.

 ## Wrapping up
 To end off, the `git log` command actually has a lot more features and flags which are a bit more nuanced and situational.
 This chapter demonstrates the most commonly used features and flags which we hope will be useful to you.